 When I teach students and young clinicians how to begin integrating evidence based practice, I always begin discussing what I call the evidence-based practice light system.
 Using this system, it becomes clear very quickly what techniques you should absolutely perform and not perform.

-- Red Light.
-Stop.
-If there is strong evidence by quality randomized controlled trials suggesting a lack of efficacy, then you should find an alternative approach that may be more advantageous.
+- Red Light = Stop.
+If there is strong evidence by quality randomized controlled trials suggesting a safety concern or lack of efficacy, then you should find an alternative approach that may be more advantageous.

-- Yellow Light.
-Proceed, but with caution.
-When there aren’t enough quality studies examining the effect you are assessing, then you must proceed with caution.
+- Yellow Light = Proceed, but with caution.
+When there is conflicting information, or there aren’t enough quality studies examining the effect you are assessing, then you must proceed with caution.
 In this scenario, perhaps there are some low quality studies (like a case study or publication without strong methodology) that show efficacy, or maybe even some conflicting results in the literature without an overwhelming trend towards efficacy or lack of efficacy.

-There are many great resources to search the available evidence on a technique in question, including published clinical practice guidelines (such as this one on low back pain in JOSPT), the APTA’s open source Hooked on Evidence website, and performing your own literature review on PubMed.
+There are many great resources to search the available evidence on a technique in question, including published clinical practice guidelines, the APTA’s evidence based practice website, and performing your own literature review on PubMed.

 How to Integrate Evidence Based Practice